Age of Discovery: Pizarro's Peru and the Inca Empire

-They decided to sail south and, by April 1528, reached the northwestern Peruvian Tumbes Region and were warmly received by local Tumpis.
-Two of Pizarro's men reported incredible riches, including gold and silver decorations around the chief's house.
-They saw for the first time a llama which Pizarro called "little camels".
-The natives named the Spanish "Children of the Sun" for their fair complexion and brilliant armours.
-They decided then to return to Panama to prepare a final expedition.
-Before leaving they sailed south through territories they named such as Cabo Blanco, port of Payta, Sechura, Punta de Aguja, Santa Cruz, and Trujillo, reaching the ninth degree south.
+They sailed south and by April 1528, reached northwestern Peru's Tumbes Region, warmly received by the Tumpis.
+Pizarro's men reported incredible riches, llama sightings, and the natives named them "Children of the Sun" for their fair complexion and brilliant armour.
+They decided to return to Panama to prepare a final expedition, sailing south through named territories like Cabo Blanco, port of Payta, Sechura, Punta de Aguja, Santa Cruz, and Trujillo, reaching the ninth degree south.

-In the spring of 1528 Pizarro sailed for Spain, where he had an interview with king Charles I. The king heard of his expeditions in lands rich in gold and silver and promised to support him.
+In the spring of 1528, Pizarro sailed for Spain, where he had an interview with king Charles I. The king heard of his expeditions in lands rich in gold and silver and promised to support him.
 The Capitulación de Toledo authorized Pizarro to proceed with the conquest of Peru.
 Pizarro was then able to convince many friends and relatives to join: his brothers Hernándo Pizarro, Juan Pizarro, Gonzalo Pizarro and also Francisco de Orellana, who would later explore the Amazon River, as well as his cousin Pedro Pizarro.

 Pizarro's third and final expedition left Panama for Peru on 27 December 1530.
-With three ships and one hundred and eighty men they landed near Ecuador and sailed to Tumbes, finding the place destroyed.
+With three ships and one hundred and eighty men, they landed near Ecuador and sailed to Tumbes, finding the place destroyed.
 They entered the interior and established the first Spanish settlement in Peru, San Miguel de Piura.
 One of the men returned with an Incan envoy and an invitation for a meeting.
 Since the last meeting, the Inca had begun a civil war and Atahualpa had been resting in northern Peru following the defeat of his brother Huáscar.
 After marching for two months, they approached Atahualpa.
-He refused the Spanish, however, saying he would "be no man's tributary."
-There were fewer than 200 Spanish to his 80,000 soldiers, but Pizarro attacked and won the Incan army in the Battle of Cajamarca, taking Atahualpa captive at the so-called ransom room.
+He refused the Spanish, saying he would be "no man's tributary".
+There were fewer than 200 Spanish to his 80,000 soldiers, but Pizarro attacked and won against the Incan army in the Battle of Cajamarca, taking Atahualpa captive at the so-called ransom room.
 Despite fulfilling his promise of filling one room with gold and two with silver, he was convicted for killing his brother and plotting against Pizarro, and was executed.

-In 1533, Pizarro invaded Cuzco with indigenous troops and wrote to King Charles I: "This city is the greatest and the finest ever seen in this country or anywhere in the Indies ... it is so beautiful and has such fine buildings that it would be remarkable even in Spain."
+In 1533, Pizarro invaded Cuzco with indigenous troops and wrote to King Charles I:

 After the Spanish had sealed the conquest of Peru, Jauja in fertile Mantaro Valley was established as Peru's provisional capital, but it was too far up in the mountains, and Pizarro founded the city of Lima on 18 January 1535, which Pizarro considered one of the most important acts in his life.